I’m here to tell you that there’s something like pelvic floor kegel exercises for men.

 When advancing in the kegel exercise, it is important that you know how to correctly identify the muscles that intervene in the pelvic floor of the male sex.
 These are muscles located around the penis, perineum, and the anus.

 Try to maintain a relaxed posture and try to contract in the same way you would if you wanted to stop the flow of urine while standing.
-Subsequently, breath deeply and slowly.
+Subsequently, breathe deeply and slowly.

 The muscles of the pelvic floor might contract automatically when performing this action.
 Know that’s okay in the beginning.
 You should notice an obvious pressure – as if the penis rose slightly.